-Kellogg does not offer videotaping or audio recording of classes for students who will be absent from class.
+Kellogg may offer audio recording of classes for students who have a COVID-related excused absence from class.
 A student who wants to audio record the class session missed must first ask the professor for permission and must abide by the professor's response.
 If the professor rejects the request, then the student may ask one or more colleagues in that class to share their class notes.
 If the professor agrees, then the student must arrange for the recording with a classmate.